Local Plan Phase 5 Hearing Session

 Find out about:

-- progress on the new Local Plan prior to Submission - including stages of document preparation, correspondence with government and links to relevant meetings
+- developing the New Local Plan to submission - including stages of document preparation, correspondence with government and links to relevant meetings

 - Core documents and evidence base library, which was submitted alongside the Local Plan for examination.
-This includes evidence relating to housing, economy and retail, transport and communicaitons, green Infrastructure, hertage, culture and placemaking, climate change, environmental quality and flood risk and viability/deliverability
+This includes evidence relating to housing, economy and retail, transport and communications, green Infrastructure, heritage, culture and place-making, climate change, environmental quality and flood risk and viability/deliverability